 From inboxes to newsfeeds, the apps we use on a daily basis are formed around a space that is eternally updating with new information.
 It’s this fear of missing out—of leaving someone’s message in the ether, or falling behind on a trending topic —that makes our us routinely “check-in” throughout the day.
 And it’s lead to a state of passive interaction with our tools; we turn to them to consume, rather than to create or solve a set problem.
 To be truly productive, we need to be intentional about how we use our tech—but too often it becomes our crutch.

-Most of us don’t feel good about how much time we spend on our phones.
+Most of us don’t feel good about how much time we spend on our app usage.
 It makes us feel bad about ourselves, and we have a growing feeling that it's not "healthy".
 So what do we do?
 We pick up our phones again, either to distract ourselves from this sense of unease, or to lift our spirits—by posting a picture and getting likes.

 No one actually plans to spend time on social media.
 When structuring our day, we don’t say, “I’ll spend two hours scrolling through Facebook.”
 There’s no intention behind it, no purpose, so the action will always be hollow, devoid of meaning or any inherent value.

 Research suggests that the psychology behind ‘likes’ is very powerful.
 A survey in the New Statesman found that 89% of people surveyed acknowledged that the number of likes they got made them happy… yet a further 40% confessed this pleasure stopped as soon as the likes stopped.
 If getting likes is easy and delivers a significant dose of dopamine to our brain, where can we find similar happiness beyond our screens?